giubacc/chatterbox/docs/build.md

 ./build.sh build-all
 ```

-### Build using the OpenSuse Tumbleweed Docker builder image
+### Build using the OpenSuse Leap Docker builder image

 It is possible to use a Docker builder image to compile the binary
 of `chatterbox`.